Gift wrapping: Psychology

-In the past, gift wrapping has been shown to positively influence the recipient who are more likely to rate their gifts positively if they had traditional gift wrapping.
+In the past, gift wrapping has been shown to positively influence the recipients who are more likely to rate their gifts positively if they had traditional gift wrapping.
 More recently, researchers have found that gift recipients will have higher expectations of the gift inside based on the neatness of the gift-wrapping.

 In many countries the colour of wrapping paper has associations with symbolic meanings pertaining to funerals and mourning.
 These certain colours should be avoided when wrapping gifts in these countries.